Confidence213/full_course/part0/README.md

 ### Exercise: Sequence diagram of browser and server interaction

+### Side note from me

+This first exercise, encourage the use of chrome(or any browser dev tools) to know how a website or web app works, by analysing the network data, reading the response, etc and of course careful reading of the materials and codes.
+We are asked to make a sequence diagram or other media that can represent the interaction between browser and server, and what happens when we click a certain part of it.

+### Exercise Details

 ### Exercise 0.4: new note

 In chapter Loading a page containing JavaScript